Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Evaluation

 \subsubsection{Authenticity with \Tamarin \& \ProVerif}

 We used our extracted model to analyze WhatsApp's session management and double ratchet protocol with \Tamarin and \ProVerif.

 Utilizing these tools, we verify the security properties of our extracted model by defining queries and checking the reachability of all events in the model.
-Our analysis shows that \Tamarin and \ProVerif successfully verify \textit{forward secrecy} for two parties initiating a session and exchanging two secret messages.
-However, our analysis revealed a major issue suspected which prior work~\cite{cremers2023a} identified in the related Signal protocol and \emph{suspected} for WhatsApp. \textit{WhatsApp compromises post-compromise security despite employing the double ratchet protocol when faced with a clone attacker.} Cremers et al.~\cite{cremers2023a} have proposed secure mechanisms that offer stronger guarantees.
+Forward secrecy ensures that past session keys remain secure even if long-term keys are compromised.
+Our analysis shows that \Tamarin and \ProVerif successfully verify \textit{forward secrecy} for two parties initiating a session and exchanging secret messages.
+On the other hand, post-compromise security ensures that if an attacker gains access to a party’s state, the protocol can ``heal'' and prevent the attacker from compromising future sessions.
+However, \textit{WhatsApp violates post-compromise security despite employing the double ratchet protocol when faced with a clone attacker.} Our analysis revealed this major issue, which prior work~\cite{cremers2023a} had identified in the Signal application and \emph{suspected} in WhatsApp.
+Cremers et al.~\cite{cremers2023a} have proposed secure mechanisms that offer stronger guarantees.
 However, our analysis showed that WhatsApp does not implement any of the proposals, allowing a clone attacker to break post-compromise security.

 Note, while the analysis of Signal's implementation benefits from direct access to the source code (the model in~\cite{cremers2023a} was manually crafted but informed by the code), our models were derived entirely from the binary.
-Moreover, while \ProVerif automatically identifies the post-compromise security violation for WhatsApp, we employed heuristics to guide \Tamarin’s proof search and manually selected 303 proof steps from the available options.
+Moreover, while \ProVerif automatically identifies the post-compromise security violation for WhatsApp, we employed heuristics to guide \Tamarin{}’s proof search and manually selected 303 proof steps from the available options.